 Androgens control how the male reproductive system grows.
 It is behind the development of masculine body features such as beards and deep voices.
 They also influence sexual functions.

 What Is Testicular Cancer?

 Cancer starts when cells begin to grow out of control.
 Testicular cancer is rare.
-About 1 of every 250 males will get it at some point during their lifetime.
+About 1 of every 250 males will get during their lifetime.
 The average age of a testicular cancer patient is about 33.

 This disease affects mostly young and middle-aged men.
-But about 6% of cases occur in children and teens, and around 8% appears in men over the age of 55.
+But about 6% of cases occur in children and teens, and around 8% appear in men over the age of 55.

 A man's lifetime risk of dying from this cancer is low as it is easy to treat.
 The general 5-year survival rate for men with testicular cancer is 95%.

 Signs and symptoms of testicular cancer include: